Same-sex marriage in France

 Same-sex marriage has been legal in France since 18 May 2013.
 A bill granting same-sex couples the right to marry and jointly adopt children was introduced to the National Assembly by the Socialist government of Prime Minister Jean-Marc Ayrault on 7 November 2012, with the support of President François Hollande who declared his intent to support the legislation during his campaign for the presidency.
 On 12 February 2013, the National Assembly approved the bill in a 329–229 vote.
 On 12 April, the Senate approved the bill with amendments in a 171–165 vote, followed by the approval of the amended bill by the National Assembly on 23 April in a 331–225 vote.
 However, a challenge to the law by the conservative Union for a Popular Movement party was filed with the Constitutional Council following the vote.
 On 17 May, the Council ruled that the law was constitutional.
 That same day, President Hollande promulgated the bill, which was officially published the next day in the Journal Officiel de la République Française.
 The first official same-sex marriage ceremony took place on 29 May in the city of Montpellier.

 The legislation applies to metropolitan France as well as to all French overseas departments and territories.
 It made France the thirteenth country in the world and the ninth in Europe to allow same-sex couples to marry.
 Polling suggests that a significant majority of French people support the legal recognition of same-sex marriage.

-History

 Civil solidarity pact

 Despite the creation and implementation in 1999 of the civil solidarity pact (pacte civil de solidarité, /fr/), (Note: In some regional languages of France: